AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

 ### Further Analysis and Manual Curation

-For manual curation and annotation of your data, you can leverage the Jupyter notebook available as Spikeinterface.ipynb that is available inside the directory pipeline.
+For manual curation and annotation of your data, you can leverage the Jupyter notebook available as `spike_interface.ipynb` that is available inside the directory postprocess.

 ```
-cp  /n/holylfs06/LABS/kempner_shared/Everyone/ephys/software/aind-ephys-pipeline-kilosort25/pipeline/Spikeinterface.ipynb .
+postprocess/spike_interface.ipynb
 ```